How property and debts are divided when you get divorced.

 Division of property does not necessarily mean a physical division.
 Rather, the court awards each spouse a percentage of the total value of the property.
 (It is illegal for either spouse to hide assets in order to shield them from property division.)
 Each spouse gets items whose worth adds up to his or her percentage.

 Courts divide property under one of two schemes: equitable distribution or community property.
-Maryland is an "equitable distribution" state, so the Court will adhere, as closely as possible to the following principle.
+Virginia is an "equitable distribution" state, so the Court will adhere, as closely as possible to the following principle.

 How do we distinguish between marital and non-marital property?